databendlabs/databend-docs/docs/en/guides/56-security/access-control/02-roles.md

 ## Inheriting Roles & Establishing Hierarchy

-Databend roles introduce a potent mechanism through role granting, enabling one role to inherit permissions and responsibilities from another.
+Role granting enables one role to inherit permissions and responsibilities from another.
 This contributes to the creation of a flexible hierarchy, similar to the organizational structure, where two [Built-in Roles](#built-in-roles) exist: the highest being `account-admin` and the lowest being `public`.

 Consider the scenario where three roles are created: *manager*, *engineer*, and *intern*.
 In this example, the role of *intern* is granted to the engineer *role*.
 Consequently, the *engineer* not only possesses their own set of privileges but also inherits those associated with the *intern* role.
 Extending this hierarchy further, if the *engineer* role is granted to the *manager*, the *manager* now acquires both the inherent privileges of the *engineer* and the *intern* roles.